Lillian ("Pauline") Cobb Faculty Travel Fellowships for International Teaching and Service

 All tenured or tenure-track faculty members at NIU are eligible to apply, including faculty members who have no more than a 50% administrative appointment outside their academic department.
 Faculty who have received a Cobb Fellowship in the past are eligible again, although preference may be given to those who have never received a Cobb Fellowship.

-The Associate Vice President for International Affairs, in consultation with the International Affairs Advisory Council (IAAC), will make the final determination of which proposals for the 2015-2016 cycle of competition will receive grant support and how much.
+The International Affairs Advisory Council (IAAC) will make the final determination about which proposals for the 2016-2017 cycle of competition will receive grant support and how much.

 Amount of grant support

-A total of $6,000 is available to be awarded in this cycle.
-We anticipate four awards of $1,500.
-A $500 match is expected from the faculty member's department and/or college.
+A total of $16,000 is available to be awarded in this cycle.
+We anticipate eight awards of $2,000.
+A financial commitment by the faculty member's department chair and/or college dean is encouraged.
+Demonstrated support for the faculty member’s project by the department chair and/or college dean is required.

-Proposals for the January 1 – September 1, 2015 awards are due in the Division of International Affairs by January 15, 2015.
-Applicants will be notified whether they have received an award by February 15, 2015.
+Proposals for the March 1 – September 1, 2016 awards are due in the Division of International Affairs by February 1, 2016.
+Proposals can be turned in to Sarah Lindell, email@example.com Applicants will be notified whether they have received an award by March 1, 2016.

 Grant recipient obligations